arnaud4d/documentation/docs/Concepts/classes.md

 ## Class stores

+A class store is an object whose properties are classes.

 Available classes are accessible from their class stores.
-Two class stores are available:
+Several class stores are available:

 - `cs` for user class store
 - `4D` for built-in class store
+- class stores returned by components such as [4D Netkit](../API/4DNetkit.md)

 ### `cs`